Owner of Rottweiler that savaged girl, 7, in ‘horrendous’ dog attack is spared jail

 Her family believes the black hoodie she was wearing at the time helped save her life by stopping the dog from harming her further and she was “lucky to be alive”.

-Police were called and Palmer stayed in his flat and initially refused to hand over the dog - named Rocky - but eventually agreed to have it taken away.
+When police were called, Mr Palmer stayed in his flat and initially refused to hand over the dog – named Rocky – but eventually agreed to have it taken away.

 Palmer admitted being in charge of a dangerously out-of-control dog that caused injury when he appeared at Worcester Magistrates’ Court in May.

-He was also ordered to pay the girl £1,500 compensation, a £128 victim surcharge, £185 costs as well as the £2,500 bill towards the cost of keeping Rocky in kennels.
+He was also ordered to pay the girl £1,500 compensation, a £128 victim surcharge and £185 costs as well as the £2,500 bill towards the cost of keeping Rocky in kennels.

-Chair of the bench, Charles Townsend, said: “I can’t state clearly enough how serious the injury was.
+Chair of the bench Charles Townsend said: “I can’t state clearly enough how serious the injury was.
 She will be permanently scarred.”

 Sumreen Asfar, prosecuting, told the court how the dog had leapt at the little girl’s jaw after she had gone to stroke it outside her home.